AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 purification, (Greek).[^339]

-\"I believe that punishment will be administered in proportion to each one\'s corruptness....Therefore to whom there is much corruption attached, with him it is necessary that the purgatorial time which is to consume it should be great, and of long duration; but to him in whom the wicked disposition has been already in part subjected, a proportionate
+\"I believe that punishment will be administered in proportion to each one\'s corruptness....
+Therefore to whom there is much corruption attached, with him it is necessary that the purgatorial time which is to consume it should be great, and of long duration; but to him in whom the wicked disposition has been already in part subjected, a proportionate